7 Vital Things To Know Before Buying An Authentic Eames Chair

 Final Thoughts

-Purchasing an authentic Eames chair and ottoman means owning a small piece of design history.
+Purchasing an Eames chair and ottoman means owning a small piece of design history.
 It feels like an honor to relax in this iconic design, but it does require some care and gentle handling.

 I couldn’t recommend this chair more, and I know my husband agrees.
 If you are a design enthusiast like us who doesn’t mind occasional maintenance, then you will agree.